 The Committee shall evaluate the effectiveness of the external audit having regard to a number of factors including but not restricted to:

 The Committee will make its recommendation to the Board on the appointment of the external auditor based on its assessment of the independence and performance of the external auditor in accordance with the above review.

 Internal Audit and Communication

-The Committee shall recommend to the Board the appointment and dismissal of the internal audit manager.
+The Committee shall recommend to the Board the appointment and dismissal of the risk & internal audit manager.
 The internal audit manager shall be independent of the external auditor.

-The Committee shall review the scope of the internal audit plan with the internal auditor, including the work program and quality control procedures.
+The Committee shall review the scope of the internal audit plan with the risk & internal audit manager, including the work program and quality control procedures.

 The Committee shall review the performance and objectivity of the internal audit function.